pehls/quant_studies/quant_ds_map/1_Intermediate/1. Advanced Statistical Modeling for Finance/1 - Time Series Analysis - ARIMA, GARCH Models.md

 ### Objective & Context

 The objective is to build, forecast, and backtest a dynamic **1-day 99% Value at Risk (VaR)** model for the S&P 500 index.
 VaR is a cornerstone of financial risk management that answers the question: "What is the minimum loss I can expect to exceed over a given time horizon, with a given probability?"
-A 1-day 99% VaR of $1 million means there is a 1% chance of losing at least $1 million by the next day.5 Using a GARCH model to forecast volatility allows our VaR estimate to adapt to changing market conditions, making it far superior to static methods based on a simple historical standard deviation.5
+A 1-day 99% VaR of $1 million means there is a 1% chance of losing at least $1 million by the next day.
+Using a GARCH model to forecast volatility allows our VaR estimate to adapt to changing market conditions, making it far superior to static methods based on a simple historical standard deviation.

 ### Questions for the Analyst